SunilBabu27/Blog-App-React/README.md

+This Project uses React to create a Blog repository where the users can create, update, store, read and remove Blogs.
+Once you have deployed the project, you will arrive at a table which displays the list of blogs that have been created and stored by the user.
+There is a button to add a new blog which enables the user to create and store a new blog.

+Once the user has created their blog, it shows up on the table with a button that enables the user to edit or delete the blog.
+Updating or deleting a blog is an irreversible action.

 This Project uses [Create React App] to Bootstrap (https://github.com/facebook/create-react-app) I Use Postman to handle the API calls and data in JSON format.